What goes into someone's mouth does not defile them, but what comes out of their mouth, that is what defiles them.

 It was like a reunion for Grace.

 We go through the intake process again with a different intake person.
 I am tired and weary and frustrated and sad and feel hopeless and helpless.
-This time, Grace's story is a bit different - she tells the intake counselor that her biological dad used to hit her.
+This time, Grace's story is a bit different.
+She tells the intake counselor that her biological dad used to hit her.
 This is the first time I have heard this from her.
 Whether or not this is true, I do not know.
 It’s possible he spanked her for discipline, but beyond that, I have no idea.

-Yet, I was also prepared this time.
+I was also prepared this time.
 Grace was already packed with clothes with no drawstrings and shoes with no laces.
 I brought her meds in.
 I was now an experienced parent delivering her child to a psychiatric hospital, something I never thought I’d be.

 I sign all the papers and then we get connected to a doctor virtually again, called telemedicine now, and much more common.
 The doctor (What kind of doctor?
-Unknown.) asks Grace things about depression or suicide.
+Unknown.) asks Grace things about depression and suicide.
 I am not even sure what the point of the virtual doctor is unless it’s an insurance requirement.
 The virtual doctor takes maybe 5 minutes.
-It is like something out of a futuristic movie: in 20 years, in office visits will no longer be necessary.
-You simply video conference with your doctor.
+As I write this years later, we are in the throws of a pandemic; virtual visits are common now.

 The med tech comes in, as the last person to see us.
-I recall this from last time.
-He tosses papers on the table to sign allowing them to give her a shot of thorazine to calm her down if needed.
-He doesn't sit down - he literally walks in and tosses the papers at me.
+I recall this procedure from last time.
+He tosses papers on the table for permission to give her a shot of thorazine to calm her down if needed.
+He doesn't sit down; he literally walks in and tosses the papers at me.
 No exaggeration.
 They slide across the table.
-He did not even introduce himself to us.
+He did not introduce himself to us.
 He wasn’t even all that present with us.
 We were one more family he just needed a signature from.
 I looked at the papers and I looked at him and told him I am not signing for her to take sleeping pills or approving thorazine.
 He looks at me and says, "You have to."

 I told him I did not and would not.
 He rolls his eyes, sighs, (again, I wish I was exaggerating here, but I am not) and says, and I am quoting, “Whatever.”
 He wrote, "Parent declined."